krishna070502/Venus-Systems/AI_AGENT_GUIDELINES.md

-# AI Agent Guidelines for CoreDesk Development
+# AI Agent Guidelines for Venus Chicken Development

 ## 🤖 CRITICAL INSTRUCTIONS FOR AI AGENTS

-This document contains **MANDATORY** guidelines for AI agents working on CoreDesk.
+This document contains **MANDATORY** guidelines for AI agents working on Venus Chicken.
 Follow these rules **STRICTLY** to maintain system integrity and security.

 ---